FireChickenProductivity/Talon-Voice-Exam-Mode/README.md

 Please note that the project does not disable any of the mouse control or eye tracking commands at this time.

+The exam mode has only been tested with the following web browsers and may not block all desired browser commands with other web browsers: google chrome and Microsoft edge

 # Commands
 exam mode: activates the exam mode.